How to Get Rid of Rabbits (and Keep Them Away)

 keep deer out of a garden

-Remember, rabbits can burrow as far as ten feet underground, so you’ll need to extend that fence underground for it to be completely effective.
+Remember, rabbits can burrow as far as ten feet underground, so you’ll need to extend that fence downwards for it to be completely effective.

-The exact depth needed is around eight inches, although you can always go deeper if you believe there may be a warren or burrow nearby.
+The exact depth needed is around eight inches deep, although you can always go deeper if you believe there may be a warren or burrow nearby.
 For height, aim for three to four feet tall, with the top angled outwards to make jumping the fence more difficult.

 #5 – Exclusionary Devices